 No gripes here it worked with the Idea 3G sim and I tried the Vodafone 4G sim on which it worked without any issues.

 Major Pros – Excellent rear laser camera set up, Good Front Selfie Camera, premium metal body, and sturdy built quality.
-Head turning looks, easy to use, fast fingerprint scanner, decent battery life to work all day.
+Head-turning looks, easy to use, fast fingerprint scanner, decent battery life to work all day.

-Overall the smartphone is gorgeous and can be a good purchase if you are a shutterbug, selfie lover or want to read, watch lots of videos on the beautiful display and are least bothered about pure specs and performance numbers.
+Overall is gorgeous and can be a good purchase if you are a shutterbug, selfie lover or want to read, watch lots of videos on the beautiful display and are least bothered about pure specs and performance numbers.
 It can easily handle games and even some of the more graphic intensive titles.

 Overall Score and Rating